We work with more than 2,500 volunteers from all over the UK, both onshore and at sea, throughout the year.

 This can be a very rewarding position as you’re in a unique situation in supporting the Skipper, Mate and Volunteer Crew as they develop during the voyage.
 To be a Youth Mentor you’ll need the following qualifications and experience:

-Youth Mentors will need the written recommendation of Chas Cowell, Youth Development and Volunteer Manager.
+Youth Mentors will need the written recommendation of Kirsty French, Director of Youth Development and Outdoor Learning.
 You’ll also need to complete a Volunteer Crew application pack including a DBS and reference check.
 Individuals will only be eligible after completion of our induction training programme, which includes a visit to the vessels.

-If you have the appropriate qualifications and experience and are interested in becoming a Youth Mentor, please call Chas on 02392 832055.
+If you have the appropriate qualifications and experience and are interested in becoming a Youth Mentor, please call Kirsty on 02392 832055.